Butch Hobson: Managerial career

 Hobson managed the Nashua Pride for the 2000 through 2007 seasons with a record of 508–456.
 The team won the Atlantic League Championship in 2000, and the Can-Am League Championship in 2007.
 On rare occasions when an umpire ejected Hobson from a game for arguing a baserunning decision, Hobson would remove one of the bases and deliver it to a young fan before leaving the stadium.
 This signature move was one of the meanings of Stolen Bases, a movie the Pride commissioned in 2000.
 For example, Hobson "stole" first base on July 27, 2007, when a baserunner for the North Shore Spirit was called out at first base, then ruled safe after a protest by the opposing manager.
 The base was always retrieved, allowing the game to resume.

 On November 19, 2007, Hobson was named the first-ever manager of the Southern Maryland Blue Crabs in the independent Atlantic League of Professional Baseball.
 He won manager of the year for the Atlantic League for the 2008 season, and led the team through the 2010 season.

-On October 19, 2010, Hobson was named manager of the Lancaster Barnstormers of the Atlantic League; he managed the Barnstormers for the 2011 through 2016 seasons.
+On October 19, 2010, Hobson was named manager of the Lancaster Barnstormers of the Atlantic League; he managed the Barnstormers for the 2011 through 2016 seasons, winning the Atlantic League title in 2014.

 On January 5, 2017, Hobson was named manager of the Class A Kane County Cougars of the Midwest League; He managed the Cougars during the 2017 season.

-On March 19, 2018, Hobson was named manager of the Chicago Dogs of the independent American Association of Independent Professional Baseball.
+On March 19, 2018, Hobson was named the inaugural manager of the Chicago Dogs of the independent American Association of Independent Professional Baseball.
+He guided the Dogs for six seasons, before departing at the end of the 2023 season.

+The 2023 season saw Hobson become the first-ever manager in modern (1993-present) independent baseball to win 1,500 games.
+He finished the 2023 season with a 1538-1325 (.537) record over 24 seasons in independent baseball, holding records for the most games and wins among Indy ball skippers.